Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 I flipped on the porch light and found a dead bird just below the office window.
 Poor sucker.
 Then again, I felt like my spine had been crunched like an aluminum can under the weight of a car tire—it was actually more like the weight of my own expectations.

-As blood swirled in my mouth, it was at that moment that I made the decision to stop pursuing author trophies—aka bestseller lists.
-My life, my family couldn’t take the pressure.
+As blood still swirled in my mouth, it was at that moment that I made the decision to stop pursuing author trophies—aka bestseller lists.
+My life, my family couldn't take the pressure.
 I made it my mission to create a plan to make a living as a writer.
 New York Times be damned.
-When ON Edge launched on November 28, it will have been the first of six Ozzie Novak thrillers to be released by mid-March.
+When ON Edge launches on November 28, it will be the first of six Ozzie Novak thrillers to be released by mid-March.

 Pursuing affirmation is no longer my game.
 I'm here to write, market, and make money at something I love, even if I need a weekly transfusion.